cpske/ISP/feedback/logging-feedback.md

 logger.warning("This is the warning.
 Please check and fix the code.") logger.error("There is an error in your code, please fix it.") logger.critical("You should fix your code immediately!")

+logger.warning("Your computer is infected") logger.critical("Your start menu isn't working")
 ```

 ### Guidance

 * Log messages are for developers, admins, and (for a commercial product) customer support.
 Log messages are  **not for end users**.
-* Log messages should be specific and include detail to help a developer/admin locate the problem.
+* Log messages should be **specific** and include detail to help a developer/admin locate the problem.
   - "An error occurred" is uselessly vague.